lingtalfi/universe-naive-importer/README.md

-uni uninstall {item}                    # call the uninstall method on the given item and dependencies uni zimport {item}                      # import an item and its dependencies (skip already existing items) by creating a symlink to the local repo instead of fetching the planet on the web (an order of magnitude faster) uni zimport {item} -f                   # import an item and its dependencies (replace already existing items) by creating a symlink to the local repo instead of fetching the planet on the web (an order of magnitude faster)
+uni uninstall {item}                    # call the uninstall method on the given item and dependencies uni zimport {item}                      # import an item and its dependencies (skip already existing items) by creating a symlink to the local repo instead of fetching the planet on the web (an order of magnitude faster) uni zimport {item} -f                   # import an item and its dependencies (replace already existing items) by creating a symlink to the local repo instead of fetching the planet on the web (an order of magnitude faster) uni updateall                           # update all items at once

 # list/search